semihgencturk/iaeste-react-alternative/README.md

-# Mint Official Website
+# Iaeste Official Website (Alternative)

-- I'm developing this website for a student community in [Yildiz Technical University](https://yildiz.edu.tr/en)
+- It is an alternative website for the main project I developed for a student community in [Yildiz Technical University](https://yildiz.edu.tr/en)
+- You can reach the main project I deployed as a product via [this link](https://github.com/semihgencturk/project-mint-react)
 - You can reach current version of the website via

 ## About The Project